Aggregated Individual Reporting for Post-Deployment Evaluation: Defining aggregated individual reporting

 The idealized definition given in Section \ref{subsec:def} excludes most prominent systems that currently exist for crowdsourcing and post-deployment monitoring for AI.
-Generally speaking, existing systems appear to fall into three categories: third-party collections of real-world problems with AI systems; general approaches to post-deployment evaluation; and targeted flaw disclosure approaches like bug bounties and red-teaming.
-We briefly clarify the relationship of aggregated individual reporting mechanisms to these approaches.
+Existing approaches generally fall into three categories: third-party collections of real-world problems with AI systems; targeted flaw disclosure approaches like bug bounties and red-teaming; and more general approaches to post-deployment evaluation.
+We briefly clarify the relationship of AIRs to these existing approaches.

-In the first category are several well-known \textit{incident databases and risk repositories}, which include the website \href{https://incidentdatabase.ai/}{\texttt{incidentdatabase.ai}}, where incident submissions are available to the public \citep{mcgregor2021preventing}; the OECD's \href{https://oecd.ai/en/incidents}{AI Incidents and hazards Monitor (AIM)}, which is an automated system that scrapes all AI-related news headlines globally \citep{oecd2023aim}; and the \href{https://airisk.mit.edu/}{MIT AI Risk Repository}, which tags individual incidents from {\texttt{incidentdatabase.ai}} with additional metadata from the Risk Repository framework \citep{slattery2024ai} and is available to download as a Google sheet.
+In the first category are several well-known \textit{incident databases and risk repositories}, which include the website \href{https://incidentdatabase.ai/}{\texttt{incidentdatabase.ai}}, where incident submissions are available to the public \citep{mcgregor2021preventing}; the OECD's \href{https://oecd.ai/en/incidents}{AI Incidents and hazards Monitor (AIM)}, which scrapes AI-related news headlines globally \citep{oecd2023aim}; and the \href{https://airisk.mit.edu/}{MIT AI Risk Repository}, which tags individual incidents from {\texttt{incidentdatabase.ai}} with additional metadata from the Risk Repository framework \citep{slattery2024ai} and is available online as a Google sheet.
 While the exact implementation of each database is slightly different, the high-level commonality is that they tend to collect discrete, externally-submitted \textit{incidents}.
-These incidents are typically news events that were related in some way to \textit{any} deployed AI system, with a general focus on examples of misuse.\footnote{For instance, at time of writing, the most recent incident at \texttt{incidentdatabase.ai} is that the New Orleans police department used banned facial-recognition software (Incident 1075).
-The harm being described in this incident is about NOPD's usage of a particular system, rather than a specific instance or individual experience of that system's failure.} As a result, these collections of incidents are much broader than individual interactions that can become descriptive of model behavior at a more granular level; in fact, aggregation of these incidents happens only to the extent of tabulating the approximate frequency of these discrete news events across impact category and severity.
+These incidents are typically news events that were related in some way to \textit{any} deployed AI system, with a general focus on examples of misuse.\footnote{For instance, at time of writing, the most recent incident at \texttt{incidentdatabase.ai} is that New Orleans police used banned facial-recognition software (Incident 1075).
+The harm being described in this incident is about NOPD's usage of a particular system, rather than a specific instance of that system's failure.} As a result, these collections of incidents are much broader than individual interactions that can become descriptive of model behavior; in fact, aggregation of these incidents is possible only to the extent of tabulating approximate frequencies of discrete news events across impact category and severity.